 Fair Trade and Human Rights: A Celebration of Human Rights Day

 Lastly, Fair Trade standards ensure what article 11 of the covenant calls the “right of everyone to an adequate standard of living for herself and her family, including adequate food, clothing and housing, and to the continuous improvement of living conditions.”
-One cooperative in Nicaragua achieved this standard of living thanks to the benefits of Fair Trade.
-The increased revenue allowed the community to install functioning bathrooms and bring enough doctors to serve over 900 people.
+Farming communities use Fair Trade premiums to implement community development projects and improve their standard of living.
+In on example, a coffee farming community in La Revancha, Nicaragua installed functioning bathrooms and brought enough doctors to serve over 900 people.